hysteve/wordsmith/README.md

 Uses browserless and a custom scraper to type a search query into google and pull the resulting search completions out into a text result.
 Useful for compiling search queries to optimize a webpage for, to check rankings for (possible upcoming tool), and for using brand keywords to find related search ternms that you can experiment with ranking in.

+## Features
+- `"-c, --cascade"` - Cascade search - Splits the initial phrase into parts, and incrementally adds the terms, capturing results at each new word addition
+- Adjust pause - there is a pause after entering search terms to allow the completions to populate; configure it with `"-d"`
+- Pretty-print by default, output json with `"-j"`
+- Take a screenshot with `"-s"`

 > Note: This is an alpha version, please report bugs and improvement ideas

 ```bash